 Conclusion - a clear and concise statement of the proposal discussed in the Working Group and the conclusion reached,

-Impact analysis - a full analysis of who might be impacted, including other supporting organizations, and in what ways, by such a policy,
+Impact analysis - a full analysis of who are the relevant stakeholders, both within and outside the direct ICANN community who have legitimate interests or might otherwise be impacted, , and in what ways, by such a policy,

+What “promotes consumer trust?”
+Identify the legitimate interests of the different stakeholder groups, and in what ways are they in conflict?

+How does existing ICANN WHOIS policy meet the needs of law enforcement and promote consumer trust?

 Record of outreach - a record of outreach to any segment of the Internet community that might be affected by the proposed policy,

+Learning from good practice.
+What, if anything, can ICANN learn from other relevant WHOIS policies in the context of its global reach?

 Minority reports - a fair statement of points in opposition and a substantive analysis of their merits and the intensity of the opposition,

 Supporting arguments - a summary of the best arguments for adoption of the policy

+It will be the responsibility of each member of the drafting group to build consensus, and seek to identify areas of agreement.
 On the other hand, dissenters should not be able to stop a group's work simply by saying that they cannot live with a decision.
 Instead, they should propose an alternative that would be acceptable to them and could also meet the needs of other members of the working group.
 When the Chair believes that the working group has duly considered the legitimate concerns of dissenters as far as reasonably possible, the group can decide to record the alternate view(s) and move on to other issues.